League-Application/Yuumi.GG-Android-App/README.md

 **Required Must-have Stories**

 *[X] User can Enter their Summoner Name and have it parsed through RIOT's Api.<br>
-*User can recieve information about their games.<br>
+*User can receive information about their games.<br>
 *Names are persisted as recent searches.<br>
 *[X] User can enter another summoner and compare their stats head to head.<br>
 *User can view their recent 20 games or other Summoners 20 games.<br>